Fengxiang23/SelectiveMAE/README.md

 - [x] Initial release of checkpoint of SelectiveMAE.
 - [x] Pretraining codes and configs for SelectiveMAE have be released.
 - [x] OpticalRS-4M dataset has be released.
-- [ ] OpticalRS-13M dataset will be released.
+- [x] OpticalRS-13M dataset will be released.
 - [ ] Codes and configs for downstream tasks of Scene Classification.
 - [ ] Codes and configs for downstream tasks of Object Detection and Semantic Segmentation.

 ## 🔥 News
+- \[2025.06\] - OpticalRS-13M has been released on 🤗[HuggingFace](https://huggingface.co/datasets/initiacms/OpticalRS-13M).
 - \[2025.06\] - Models have been released on 🤗[HuggingFace](https://huggingface.co/initiacms/SelectiveMAE).
 - \[2025.06\] - OpticalRS-4M has been released on 🤗[HuggingFace](https://huggingface.co/datasets/initiacms/OpticalRS-4M).
 - \[2025.06\] - The pretraining codes of the SelectiveMAE have been released.